-In the first term of the Junior year, an elective in Philology is offered in all courses.
+In the first term of the Junior year an elective in Philology is offered in all courses; and under certain circumstances it may be continued one or two terms longer.

 The subject is taken up and treated from a scientific rather than from a literary point of view.
 The idea is to make students familiar not only with a wide range of interesting and important facts, but also with the leading doctrines concerning the nature and origin of language, the causes that have brought it to its present forms, and the forces now operative in its modification.